SusannaGreen/TemplateGeNN/README.md

 2) TemplateGeNN.py - An example python script used to generate a template bank with a LearningMatch model and GPUs.
 This needs a 'LearningMatchModel.pth' file and 'Model.py' file.

-3) Requirements.txt - Conatins information about the versions used to generate a template bank using TemplateGeNN.
+3) Requirements.txt - Contains information about the versions used to generate a template bank using TemplateGeNN.